Do you find Social Media ROI confusing? In this article, I simplify the steps to measuring your social media ROI.

-You need to customize your social media campaign and creatives depending on what results you ultimately want to achieve.
+You need to customize your social media posts depending on what are the results you ultimately want to achieve.
 You also need to decide which channel you want to run a campaign on based on your audience demographics.

 No more do you have to wander blindly around the social media landscape, wondering which posts are working best, or use the “Post and Pray” method of sharing content.

-Once you have calculated your ROI, it’s time to analyse your results, assess if they are taking you where you want to go and tweak and fine-tune your campaigns to take you on a trajectory to social media success.
+Once you have calculated your ROI, it’s time to analyze your results, assess if they are taking you where you want to go, and tweak and fine-tune your campaigns to take you on a trajectory to social media success.

 Like Captain Jean Luc Picard of the USS Enterprise, you need to decide if you’re on course or if you need to alter course and run with a different approach.